 New Registered Care Advisor (RCA) role for physicians

 More training opportunities coming soon

-CBC and UBC Continuing Professional Development are offering physicians free online training to introduce upcoming changes for treating patients injured in a motor vehicle accident.
+ICBC and UBC Continuing Professional Development are offering physicians free online training to introduce upcoming changes for treating patients injured in a motor vehicle accident.

 The Continuing Medical Education accredited webinar will take place on two dates – April 3 or April 9, 2019 from 7-8pm PST – and is part of a larger education project, which will offer in-person workshops later this year.

 Changes to ICBC regulations that come into effect April 1, 2019 bring more clinical autonomy, increased compensation for physicians as well as a streamlined processes.